 Fine tuning

-At Uptech, we don’t recommend training an entire speech recognition model from scratch.
-That’s because the process is costly and takes significant time that SMB owners can’t afford.
-Rather, we recommend fine-tuning pre-trained models from AI providers like OpenAI.
+At Uptech, we don’t recommend every business to train an entire speech recognition model from scratch.
+This process is costly and takes significant time that SMB owners can’t afford.
+In most cases, you can benefit from fine-tuning pre-trained models from AI providers like OpenAI.

 When you fine-tune a model, you allow the model to learn new information while retaining its existing capabilities.
 For SMBs, fine-tuning is the better approach in terms of time and cost.
 For example, you can use Whisper, a multilingual pre-trained speech recognition model trained on over 680K of audio data.